llee454/hornet-website/modules/presentation/Readme.md

 /*
   Accepts no arguments and updates this step instance and its presentation instance.
+  Returns undefined.

   This function is be called when IntroJS highlights this step instance.